We welcome applications from students who will be 21 or over at the start of their undergraduate course.

 At King's we are looking for academic potential and motivation in all cases.
 We assess each application individually so mature applicants should not be concerned that their profile will be different from that of our standard age applicants.
 Although we will want to know the results of all exams taken both recently and in the past, mature candidates who performed below the level of our standard entrance requirements the first time around should not be put off applying, since this is a forward-looking process: what interests us is your ability and motivation now and what you would be able to achieve during your course at Cambridge.
 Entry is very competitive but if you are now achieving highly you are welcome to apply.

-We interview the majority of our applicants which helps us to assess potential and compare applicants fairly even against very different educational backgrounds.
-More information about the interview and selection process is given if you scroll down our how to apply page.
+We set written assessments and interview the majority of our applicants, which helps us to assess potential and compare applicants fairly even against very different educational backgrounds.
+More information about the interviews, written assessments and selection process is given if you scroll down our how to apply page.

 Choosing a course to prepare for your application to King's